fezhou2/HROPE/README.md

 **A symmetric U-Net architecture for editable LLM inference.** Each sentence is encoded in isolation; document context flows through a separate hierarchy of summary tokens with additive skip connections — the nnU-Net pattern applied to text.

+**THis is just a research proposal created with AI assist,   I have not yet got time or resource to actually validate or train any models based on this idea.

 ## Why

 Standard LLMs entangle token meaning with document position, so editing one sentence in a 100k-token doc forces O(N²) recomputation.
 HRoPE makes a sentence's representation depend only on its own tokens; document context reaches the LM head through a separate, cheap-to-update summary stream.